Bhavmanasa-7/-Online-Complaint-Management-System/README.md

 # Introduction
-1. The Website is developed for a college Grievance Redressal System in an informal manner i.e. through direct supervision of the principal and managing director earlier.
-2. But in formal sense a website is to be developed which will control the grievance redressal system online.
-3. The function of the website cell is to look into the complaints raised by any student or staff, and judge its merit.
-4. The Grievance cell is also empowered to look into matters of harassment.
-Anyone with a genuine grievance can register and submit their complaint which will be approached by the department members in person, or in consultation with the officer in-charge Students Grievance Cell.
+1.Online complaint management system provides an online way of solving the problems faced by the student by saving time.The 2.The main objective of this complaint management system i to make complaints easier to coordinate,monitor,track and resolve and to provide management with an effective tool to identify and target problem areas,monitor comlaints handling performace and make college management a better one.
-5. Students, Staff and Members of college can register their complaints and grievances online.
+5. Students register their complaints and staff can view the complaints raised by the students.

 # Objectives:
-1. To make complaints easier to coordinate, monitor, track and resolve the Grievances.
+1. To make complaints easier to coordinate, monitor, track and resolve .
 2. To provide an effective tool to identify and target problem areas and find solutions.
 3. Prompt and specific retrieval of data.
 4. Controlling redundancy in storing the same data multiple times.